jarvyii/Clockin-System/README.md

 **************************************************************************************
 REQUIREMENTS

- -----> The WEB use JSON File store in the WEB Server.
+ -----> The WEB uses JSON Files store in a WEB Server.
   1)- WEB Server like Apache.
 In my case, I used NAMP and WAMP.

   2)- An specific user to Login:

       - User: jr@ts.com    Password: 123

 	    or

 	  - User: av@ts.com    Password: 123

 	  You can create your own User and Password updating the JSON file:  users.json
 *****************************************************************************************
 Description
 This is a dinamic WEB aplication.
 Its designed to be sale and use for different kind of Companies or individual person.